-When the Xaverian Brothers’ school closed, St. Mary’s became coed for 5 years.
-During WW II the government needed the Prince St. property for a nurses’ training center and St. Mary’s moved to Mt.
-Ida on Russell Road, the former estate of state Senator Floyd King.
-While the school was being built, the Baptist church across the street invited us to use their building for classes.
-The land on which the white house, which served as the sister's convent, and school stood had extended to the Potomac River.
-It was part of a land grant the king of England had given Captain Joseph Alexander, the city’s founder.
+During WWII, the government needed the Prince Street property for a nurses’ training center, which forced St. Mary’s to move to Mt.
+Ida on Russell Road (the former estate of state Senator Floyd King).
+While the school was being built, the Baptist church across the street was used for classes.
+The land on which the white house, which served as the sister's convent, and school stood extended to the Potomac River.
+It was originally part of a land grant that the king of England had given Captain Joseph Alexander, the city’s founder.
 Bishop Peter Ireton of the Diocese of Richmond officiated at its dedication.

-In spite of its proud traditions, with the sisters going into more diversified ministries, and because the building was inadequate for current trends in education and athletics,the School reluctantly closed its doors.
-Once the decision was made, however, everyone at Ireton and St. Mary’s threw themselves into the so-called “merger” with enthusiasm.
-When we went over to Ireton for joint meetings immediately after school, we weren’t surprised to find that the girls had already beat us over.
-Father Metzger, Marguerite Scafati and Sr. Anne Mae Golden skillfully facilitated the transition, and the SMA students were welcomed with warmth and enthusiasm by the Ireton community.
-Happily, that spirit of collaboration still exists today among the many graduates of St. Mary’s Academy, many of whom are current parents of Bishop Ireton students.
+Due to the sisters going into more diversified ministries, and because the building failed to adequately meet current trends in education and athletics, St. Mary’s Academy reluctantly closed its doors in 1990.
+Father Joseph Metzger, OSFS, Marguerite Scafati and Sr. Anne Mae Golden, CSC, skillfully facilitated the transition, and the SMA students were welcomed with warmth and enthusiasm by the Ireton community.
+That spirit of collaboration still exists today among the many graduates of St. Mary’s Academy, many of whom are current parents of Bishop Ireton students.